lucaszcfx/docler-holding-framework/README.md

   * Basepage

 4. **Plugins:**
-     * Contem index.js aonde eu configurei o cypress-cucumber-preprocessor que é utilizado de support for using feature files when testing with Cypress.
+     * It contains index.js where I configured the cypress-cucumber-preprocessor that is used as support for using feature files when testing with Cypress.

 5. **Reports:**
-     * Pasta direcionada para quando for gerado o relatorio da execução de testes
+     * Folder directed to when the test execution report is generated

 6. **Screenshots:**
-     * Nao tenho utilizado essa pasta nesse framework
+     * I have not used this folder in this framework

 7. **Step_definitions:**
-Passo a passo para executar os testes
+Step by step to run the tests

 8. **Support:**
-     * commands.js -> não utilizei
+     * commands.js -> I didn't use
-     * index.js -> utilizei para importar o "cypress-xpath"
+     * index.js -> I used to import "cypress-xpath"

 9. **Videos:**
-     * é uma pasta padrao do projeto, ela armazena videos.
+     * Is a standard project folder, it stores videos.

-## Na pasta raiz do projeto:
+## In the project's root folder:

 1. **Node_modules:**
      * A set of functions you want to include in your application.

 2. **Dockerfile e .dockerignore:**
-     * Pastas para execucao via docker
+     * Folders to run via docker

 3. **Prettierc:**
      * Is An opinionated code formatter